 Pharmacies can easily be found in US cities.
 They are located in drug stores, grocery stores and large department stores, and are often attached to hospitals and medical clinics.

-Expats will be able to get almost all prescription medication at a pharmacy in the US.
+Almost all prescription medication can be found at a pharmacy in the US.
 However, medication is generally expensive.
 It is therefore best to keep all receipts in order to claim the costs from the health insurance provider.

 Pre-travel restrictions and vaccinations for the USA